-We are one of the largest schools of Chemistry in the UK, with a distinguished history that helps to inform our current research and excellent teaching.
+We are one of the largest Chemistry departments in the UK, with a distinguished history that helps to inform our current research and excellent teaching.

-Modern chemistry started here, in Manchester, with John Dalton's atomic theory.
-Since then we've produced seven chemistry Nobel Prize winners and a number of Royal Society of Chemistry medallists - some of whom still teach here.
+Modern chemistry started in the city of Manchester with John Dalton’s atomic theory, and since then the University has produced seven chemistry Nobel Prize winners and a number of Royal Society of Chemistry medallists - some of whom still teach here.

 Teaching excellence is ensured through our teaching and scholarship group, a close-working set of academics developing new methods, courses and assessments.

-The School is home to around 680 undergraduate students, 250 postgraduate research students and 120 postdoctoral researchers, all working to continue our proud tradition.
+The Department is home to around 680 undergraduate students, 250 postgraduate research students and 120 postdoctoral researchers, all working to continue our proud tradition.

-An introduction to the School of Chemistry with staff and students who work within it.
+An introduction to the Department of Chemistry with staff and students who work within it.

 More about chemistry at Manchester

-Find details of the academic staff and researchers who work in the School of Chemistry.
+Find details of the academic staff and researchers who work in the Department of Chemistry.

-Details of how you can reach the School of Chemistry on campus.
+Details of how you can reach the Department of Chemistry on campus.